 The concept of climate change has gained public attention in recent decades but researchers have been investigating the chemical and physical science behind it for over 100 hundred years.
 This timeline from the Skeptical Science website provides some key milestones in the development of the science about climate change, the greenhouse effect and global warming.

 For more about how the history of climate science unfolded and was discredited through the media, read Merchants of Doubt, by Naomi Oreskes and Erik M. Conway – now a film (see below).

 Weather and climate change

-For people in the northern hemisphere, ever wondered why it’s so cold in some areas?
+For example, people in the northern hemisphere sometimes wonder why it’s so cold in some areas.
 This 6 minute film explains the role of the polar votex / jet stream in weather variability – published by Yale Climate Forum in January 2014.

 Films about climate change and other resources

 The United States Environmental Protection Agency has produced a thorough explanation of the causes of climate change.

 An Inconvenient Sequel – Truth to Power by Al Gore (2017)

 Before the flood – a film featuring Leonardo DiCaprio (2016)